Robinhood Rating:

 Bears Highlight...

-Weak software: Platforms are getting better, though.
+Weak software: The platforms are getting better, but still basic.

 Investment Lineup